Hijackers in the September 11 attacks: Attacks

 Within minutes of the attacks, the Federal Bureau of Investigation opened the largest FBI investigation in United States history, operation PENTTBOM.
 The suspects were identified within 72 hours because few made any attempt to disguise their names on flight and credit card records.
 They were also among the few non-US citizens and nearly the only passengers with Arabic names on their flights, enabling the FBI to identify them using such details as dates of birth, known or possible residences, visa status, and specific identification of the suspected pilots.
 On September 14, three days after the attacks, the FBI announced the names of 19 hijackers, and on September 27, they released photos of the hijackers, along with information about their possible nationalities and aliases.
 Fifteen of the suspected hijackers hailed from Saudi Arabia, two from the United Arab Emirates, and one each from Lebanon and Egypt.

 The passport of Satam al-Suqami was reportedly recovered "a few blocks from where the World Trade Center's twin towers once stood"; a passerby picked it up and gave it to an NYPD detective shortly before the towers collapsed.
-The passports of two other hijackers, Ziad Jarrah and Saeed al-Ghamdi, were recovered from the crash site of United Airlines Flight 93 in Pennsylvania, and a fourth passport, that of Abdulaziz al-Omari was recovered from luggage that did not make it onto American Airlines Flight 11.
+The passports of two other hijackers, Ziad Jarrah and Saeed al-Ghamdi, were recovered from the crash site of United Airlines Flight 93 in Pennsylvania, and a fourth passport, that of Abdulaziz al-Omari, was recovered from luggage that did not make it onto American Airlines Flight 11.

 According to the 9/11 Commission Report, 26 al-Qaeda conspirators sought to enter the United States to carry out a suicide mission.
 In the end, the FBI reported that there were 19 hijackers in all: five on three of the flights, and four on the fourth.
 After a controversy about an earlier remark, U.S. Homeland Security Secretary Janet Napolitano stated in May 2009 that the 9/11 Commission found that none of the hijackers entered the United States through Canada.

-Nawaf al-Hazmi and Hani Hanjour, attended the Dar al-Hijrah Falls Church, Virginia, Islamic Center where the Imam Anwar al-Awlaki preached, in early April 2001.
-Through interviews with the FBI, it was discovered that Awlaki had previously met Nawaf al-Hazmi several times while the two lived in San Diego.
+Nawaf al-Hazmi and Hani Hanjour attended the Dar al-Hijrah Falls Church, Virginia, Islamic Center, where the Imam Anwar al-Awlaki preached, in early April 2001.
+Through interviews with the FBI, it was discovered that al-Awlaki had previously met Nawaf al-Hazmi several times while the two lived in San Diego.
 At the time, al-Hazmi was living with al-Mihdhar.
 The hijackers of the same plane often had very strong ties as many of them attended school together or lived together prior to the attacks.